Sone Tablets is a brand of medicine containing the active ingredient prednisone.

 Do not use SONE after the expiry date (EXP.) printed on the pack.
 If you take it after the expiry date has passed, it may have no effect at all, or worse, there may be an entirely unexpected effect.

-Do not purchase or use SONE if the packaging is torn or shows any signs of tampering.
+Do not use SONE if the packaging is torn or shows any signs of tampering.

 Do not give it to children, unless your doctor has prescribed it.